 In the reconnaissance stage, the attacker will research their targets and try to find out as much about their security systems and processes as possible.
-In a ransomware attack, this could include understanding the individual victim(s) they want to target (for example, role within the organization and place within the hierarchy) (read this article for more information about reconnaissance in phishing attacks).
+In a ransomware attack, this could include understanding the individual victim(s) they want to target (for example, their role within the organization and place within the hierarchy) (read this article for more information about reconnaissance in phishing attacks).

 Next, the cybercriminal weaponizes their attack.
 This includes creating or obtaining the ransomware payload, as well as taking technical steps to maximize the successful delivery of the attack using insights from their reconnaissance.
 For example, if the cybercriminal is attaching the ransomware payload to a phishing email, they might research the email security in place at their target organizations and take technical steps to try to evade detection, for example by using a new type of ransomware that can get through the signature-based detection used by Microsoft 365 and secure email gateways (SEGs).
 (This article has more information about how hackers evade email email security.)
 The cybercriminal might also use their research to impersonate a known contact of their target, such as a well-known brand, supply chain organization, or even someone senior from the target organization.
 Then they send the phishing email as part of the delivery stage.

 In a ransomware attack scenario, exploitation can take the form of data exfiltration prior to deploying the ransomware.
 This can then be used to extort payment from the organization – who not only want to restore access to their systems, but will also want to prevent data being dumped on the internet, sold to other cybercriminals, or used to extort their customers.
-It has to be noted that paying a ransom does not guarantee that the cybercriminals won’t take these steps anyway to obtain further payments or to continue wrecking havoc on their targets.
+It has to be noted that paying a ransom does not guarantee that the cybercriminals won’t take these steps anyway to obtain further payments or to continue wreaking havoc on their targets.

 In steps five and six, the ransomware is installed and deployed, with employees locked out of infected systems.
 Finally, the cybercriminals carry out their final aims, which for ransomware attacks, involved extorting at least one payment.

 It’s also worth thinking about how organizations can respond in ransomware attack scenarios.
 In a talk at the 2022 Human Activated Risk Summit, Lisa Forte, Partner at Red Goat Cyber Security LLP, walked delegates through a ransomware attack scenario.
 During her presentation, Lisa explained how the leadership and team members within an organization can work together to prepare for and respond to ransomware attacks.
-Lisa highlighted the importance of a crisis management team, which must have a single person acting as its chair, and prepare for any future attacks through comprehensive checklists, simulation exercises, and boilerplated communications that can be quickly tailored in the event of a ransomware attack.
+Lisa highlighted the importance of a crisis management team, which must have a single person acting as its chair, and prepare for any future attacks through comprehensive checklists, simulation exercises, and boilerplate communications that can be quickly tailored in the event of a ransomware attack.